YongERong/stackup-chromadb/README.md

 Attempted to make a play on a compass mixed with the colour palette of a passion flower.

+## Things to Check Out
+- [ ] Mockups and visualisations of vector database at mockups/main.ipynb
+- [ ] Insert a Gemini API key into .env file, following env.example and run main.py to try out the chatbot

 ## Future Improvements
+- [ ] Attach to Telegram API
+- [ ] Better scraper module (current module has issues extracting descriptions of the events)